LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 		fi; 			:comment:`# end if clause`
 	done 				:comment:`# end loop`

-This isn’t a crucial bioinformatics step, it’s just to tidy things up.
-You don’t need to understand everything about this command, although the loop syntax is going to crop up frequently.
+This isn't a crucial bioinformatics step, it's just to tidy things up.
+You don't need to understand everything about this command, although the loop syntax is going to crop up frequently.
 If you're keen to try and figure this out, you might want to review the page on :ref:`loops in bash<loops>`, making sure to read about :ref:`parameter substitution<parameter-substitution>`

 Finally, to remove the files beginning with ``unknown``, run: